 - More than 62% of Australian households own a pet.
 Of these, 38% are dog owners and 29% are cat owners.

-The last few statistics alone show how prevalent domestic violence is, and with such a high rate of pet ownership, many domestic pets are also at risk.
+The above statistics alone show how prevalent domestic violence is, and with such a high rate of pet ownership, many domestic pets are also at risk.
 Up to 40% of domestic violence victims remain where they are because they refuse to leave their pet behind.
 If an abuser is able to physically and emotionally harm a partner, they are just as likely to harm a pet, and if the partner does escape, leaving animals behind, there is a good chance they will become the next target.

 Where to go for help: